The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

-But over the past decade, good sales and marketing strategy has become unavoidably linked with good digital practices and the need for keeping up with changing technology and consumer preferences.
+But over the past decade, good sales and marketing strategy has become unavoidably linked with good digital practices and the need to keep up with changing technology and consumer preferences.
 From choosing the right programs, platforms and tools to using these tools and platforms correctly and hiring the right people to manage, analyse, and implement best practices, businesses in the wine industry face many challenges when it comes to digitising their business.

 One of the biggest barriers has been wineries’ tendency to be resistant to change and to rely on practices that have been successful in the past – even as it becomes clear that these are no longer sufficient.